-We work with a team and network of Facilitated Equine Experiential Learning (FEEL™) and Equine Assisted Learning (EAL™) certified facilitators, social workers, psychiatrists, psychotherapists and corporate and life coaches to support the Mane Intent Inc.™ programs.
+We work with a team and network of Facilitated Equine Experiential Learning (FEEL™) and Equine Assisted Learning (EAL™) certified facilitators, social workers, psychiatrists, psychotherapists and corporate and life coaches to support The Mane Intent Inc.™ programs.
 Delivery teams are determined by client and program needs.

-Our community members include:
+Our core community members include:

 Beverley Clifton, Associate Equine Program Facilitator, The Mane Intent: Bev is a co-facilitator of the Building Internal Resilience Through Horses Program.
 Bev moved to the Kawartha Lakes area in 2016 after leaving a long-term career as a high school teacher.
 In her work with The Mane Intent, Bev is able to combine her life-long work as an educator with equine facilitated learning to benefit others.
 Even before her years as a member of the Ontario College of Teachers, Bev has always been a believer and advocate of life-long learning.
 She owned and operated her own salon for nine years before becoming a teacher to share and teach her trade and experience with young people.
 Bev developed a safe and humanistic approach to teaching and delivering curriculum; and as an educator, thousands of students have learned and gained life-long skills enabling them to become self-sufficient contributors to society.
 Throughout her career in education, Bev received awards and recognition and has continued her studies at the University of Waterloo and Brock University.